 When you focus on stimulation as the goal of your speech, you want to reinforce existing beliefs, intensify them, and bring them to the forefront.
 By presenting facts, you will reinforce existing beliefs, intensify them, and bring the issue to the surface.
-You might consider the foundation of common ground and commonly held beliefs, and then introduce information that a mainstream audience may not be aware of that supports that common ground as a strategy to stimulate.
+When your strategy is to stimulate, you might build your presentation on a foundation of common ground and commonly held beliefs, then introduce new information that a mainstream audience may not be aware of.

 In a persuasive speech, the goal is to change the attitudes, beliefs, values, or judgments of your audience.
-If we look back at the idea of motive, in this speech the prosecuting attorney would try to convince the jury members that the defendant is guilty beyond reasonable doubt.
-He or she may discuss motive, present facts, all with the goal to convince the jury to believe or find that his or her position is true.
+Consider a prosecuting attorney trying to convince jury members that a defendant is guilty beyond reasonable doubt.
+He or she may discuss motive and present facts, all with the goal to convince the jury to believe that his or her argument is correct.

-Audience members will also hold beliefs and are likely to involve their own personal bias.
-Your goal is to get them to agree with your position, so you will need to plan a range of points and examples to get audience members to consider your topic.
+Audience members hold beliefs and are likely to have their own personal bias.
+When you are trying to convince your listeners, your goal is to get them to agree with your position; you will need to plan a range of points, data and examples to prompt audience members to consider your stance.

 Include a Call to Action

-Figure 8.1 below shows the “Reduce, reuse, recycle, repeat” slogan.
-The recycle movement is one of the most successful and persuasive call to action campaigns of the past twenty or more years in Canada (Babooram & Wang, 2007).
+Figure 11.1 below shows the “Reduce, reuse, recycle, repeat” slogan.
+The recycling movement is one of the most successful and persuasive call to action campaigns of the past twenty or more years in Canada (Babooram & Wang, 2007).

-When you call an audience to action with a speech, you are indicating that your purpose is not to stimulate interest, reinforce and accentuate beliefs, or convince them of a viewpoint.
-Instead, you want your listeners to do something, to change their behaviour in some way.
+When your presentation involves a call to action for your audience, you are indicating that your purpose is not to stimulate interest, reinforce and accentuate beliefs, or convince them of a viewpoint – you want your listeners to do something.
+The goal of your presentation is to change their behaviour in some way.

-If you were a showroom salesperson at Toyota for example, you might include the concept that the purchase of a Prius hybrid model is a call to action against issues of global warming related to fossil fuel consumption.
+If you were a showroom salesperson at Toyota for example, your sales presentations might include the concept that the purchase of a Prius hybrid model is a call to action against issues of global warming related to fossil fuel consumption.
 The economics, even at current gas prices, might not completely justify the difference in price between a hybrid and a non-hybrid car.
 However, if you as a salesperson can make a convincing argument that choosing a hybrid car is the right and responsible decision, you may be more likely to get the customer to act.
-The persuasive speech that focuses on action often generates curiosity, clarifies a problem, and as we have seen, proposes a range of solutions.
-They key difference here is there is a clear link to action associated with the solutions.
+The persuasive speech that focuses on action often generates curiosity, clarifies a problem, and proposes a range of solutions.
+The key difference is that there is a clear link to action associated with the solutions.

 Solutions lead us to considering the goals of action.
 These goals address the question, “What do I want the audience to do as a result of being engaged by my speech?”
 The goals of action include adoption, discontinuance, deterrence, and continuance.